Kenny Burrell (Prestige album)

 Kenny Burrell (also reissued as Blue Moods) is an album by guitarist Kenny Burrell recorded in 1957 and released on the Prestige label.

 Reception

-In the Allmusic review by Scott Yanow, he stated: "Guitarist Kenny Burrell, 25 at the time, is heard during one of his earlier sessions playing in his already recognizable straight-ahead style with a quintet...
+In the AllMusic review by Scott Yanow, he stated: "Guitarist Kenny Burrell, 25 at the time, is heard during one of his earlier sessions playing in his already recognizable straight-ahead style with a quintet...
 It's enjoyable music".
+A Jazzwise reviewer in 2025 wrote that the album was "Muscular and swinging when it needs to be ('Drum Boogie'), laid back when required ('All of You' and the smooth, skipping 'Don't Cry Baby') and possessed of an easy, almost conversational swing (especially on 'Strictly Confidential')".